vircadia/pantheon-launcher/README.md

 yarn global add @vue/cli
 ```

-After installation, you will have access to the vue binary in your command line.
-You can verify that it is properly installed by simply running vue, which should present you with a help message listing all available commands.
+After installation, you will have access to the Vue binary in your command line.
+You can verify that it is properly installed by simply typing `vue`, which should present you with a message listing all available commands.

 You can check the version with this command: